hipe/tmx/lib/skylab/headless/doc/issues/089-the-CLI-client-narrative.md

 delegated upwards to a parent client. hence we enhance ourself as a box before we enhance ourself as a client.

-very lastly we employ our own MMs and MMs -- which may be implemented as
+very lastly we employ our own m.m's and i.m's -- which may be implemented as
 #bundle-as-method-definition-macros -- because that is the most specific
 thing of all in all of this (besides whatever the human client writes in the client class). because we know that the outstream has added a